Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/002_03 - Docker Deep Dive - A Closer Look at Images and Containers.md

 Images are used to launch containers.
 So Containers are run-time instances of Images.

 When we launch containers with "docker run" command, the docker engine reads the image and any metadata and builds the container by stacking the different image layers and stacks them, as per the instructions found in the Image metadata.
-And then... **Each and every container get\'s it\'s own [Thin Writable]{.underline} layer that slaps on top of the READ only image layers below it.** It is here, in this top layer, where all the changes to the containers are made.
+And then... **Each and every container get\'s it\'s own [Thin Writable] layer that slaps on top of the READ only image layers below it.** It is here, in this top layer, where all the changes to the containers are made.
 (Installing and updating applications, writing new files, config changes like IP address) it all goes there.
 This top layer is where all the container state is stored.
 These top layer is INITIALLY empty, and then it only consumes space as and when we make changes in our container.

 An interesting thing: **The ROOTFS of a CONTAINER, is actually never made WRITABLE.**